Compositional Scene Understanding through Inverse Generative Modeling

 over the space of images $\vx$.
 The set of scenes with concepts $\{\vc^1, \vc^2, \cdots, \vc^K\}$ can be much more complex at test time than those seen at training time, making it difficult to directly fit a generative model on the data.

-One approach to model $p(\vx| \vc^1, \vc^2, \ldots, \vc^K)$ is to factorize the probability distribution~\cite{du2024compositional} and approximate it as a product of simpler conditional distributions $p(\vx|\vc^k)$:

-While this approach is a biased approximation of $p(\vx|\vc^1, \ldots, \vc^K)$, prior work~\cite{liu2022compositional} has found that it enables effective compositional generalization to a larger number of visual concepts.
+One approach to model $p(\vx| \vc^1, \vc^2, \ldots, \vc^K)$ is to factorize the probability distribution~\cite{du2024compositional} and approximate it as a product of simpler conditional distributions $p(\vx|\vc^k)$: While this is a biased approximation, prior work~\cite{liu2022compositional, du2020compositional} has found that it enables effective compositional generalization to a larger number of visual concepts, with a more accurate alternative approximation of $p(\vx|\vc^1, \ldots, \vc^K)$ discussed in \sect{sect:pdf_factorization}.
 We can model each $p(\vx|\vc^k)$ as an energy-based model (EBM) $e^{-E_\theta(\vx|\vc^k)}$.
 The product distribution $p(\vx|\vc^1, \ldots, \vc^K)$ takes the form of a summation of a set of energy functions:

 To parameterize this product of EBMs, similar to ~\citep{liu2022compositional}, we can represent each EBM $E_\theta(\vx|\vc^k)$ using the denoising function in diffusion model $\epsilon_\theta(\vx^t|\vc^k, t)$ which approximately represents $\nabla_{\vx} E_\theta(\vx|\vc^k)$.
-To sample from the product distribution in \eqn{eqn:uncond_full_obj_energy} we can construct the composed denoising function:
+To sample from the product distribution in \eqn{eqn:cond_full_obj_energy} we can construct the composed denoising function: